Layout of Hydroelectric Power Plants

 (5) Power Station

-Power station contains a turbine coupled to a generator.
-The water
+Power station contains a turbine coupled to a generator

 brought to the power station rotates the vanes of the turbine

-torque is transfered to the generator and is converted into
+torque is transferred to the generator and is converted into

 turbine for generation of electricity.